Energy price cap: Why are gas and electricity bills going up and can I fix?

 What is the energy price cap and how is it changing?

-The energy price cap covers 26 million households in England, Wales and Scotland and is set every three months by Ofgem.
+The energy price cap covers around 22 million households in England, Wales and Scotland and is set every three months by Ofgem.

-This means the annual bill for a dual-fuel direct debit household using a typical amount of energy will go up to £1,738 per year, an increase of £21 from the previous cap.
+This means the annual bill for a dual-fuel direct debit household using a typical amount of energy is going up to £1,849 per year.

-Bar chart showing the average annual energy bill for a typical household on a price-capped, dual-fuel tariff paying by direct debit, from October 2021 to the figure from January 2025.
-It was £1,277 based on typical usage in October 2021.
-This rose to a high of £4,279 in January 2023, although the Energy Price Guarantee limited bills to £2,500 for a typical household between October 2022 and June 2023.
-Bills dropped to £1,568 in July 2024, before rising slightly to £1,717 in October.
-The latest price cap announcement means a typical household bill will rise to £1,738 a year from January 2025.
+Chart showing the energy price cap for a typical household on a price-capped, dual-fuel tariff paying by direct debit, from October 2021 to April 2025.
+The figure was £1,216 based on typical usage in October 2021.
+This rose to a high of £4,059 in January 2023, although the Energy Price Guarantee limited bills to £2,380 for a typical household between October 2022 and June 2023.
+Bills dropped £1,568 in July 2024, before rising slightly to £1,717 in October.
+The latest price cap announcement means a typical household bill will rise to £1,849 a year from April 2025, up from £1,738 between January and March.

-Those who pay their bills every three months by cash or cheque pay £1,851.
+Those who pay their bills every three months by cash or cheque will pay £1,969.

 The cap does not apply in Northern Ireland, which has its own energy market.